FCOO/fcoo-web-dev/README.md

 Used by [`Gruntfile.js`](gruntfile) to define the type of application etc.

 	{
+	  "isApplication"           : false, //true for stand-alone applications. false for packages/plugins "haveJavaScript"          : true,  //true if the packages have js-files "haveStyleSheet"          : false, //true if the packages have css and/or scss-files

+	  minimizeBowerComponentsJS	: true,  //Only for application: Minifies the bower components js-file
+	  minimizeBowerComponentsCSS: true,  //Only for application: Minifies the bower components css-file

-	  "isApplication"     : false, //true for stand-alone applications. false for packages/plugins "haveJavaScript"    : true,  //true if the packages have js-files "haveStyleSheet"    : false, //true if the packages have css and/or scss-files "exitOnJSHintError" : true,  //if false any error in JSHint will not exit the task "beforeProdCmd"     : "",    //Cmd to be run at the start of prod-task.
-Multi cmd can be seperated by "&" "beforeDevCmd"      : "",    //Cmd to be run at the start of dev-task "afterProdCmd"      : "",    //Cmd to be run at the end of prod-task "afterDevCmd"       : "",    //Cmd to be run at the end of dev-task }
+	  "beforeProdCmd"           : "",    //Cmd to be run at the start of prod-task.
+Multi cmd can be seperated by "&" "beforeDevCmd"            : "",    //Cmd to be run at the start of dev-task "afterProdCmd"            : "",    //Cmd to be run at the end of prod-task "afterDevCmd"				: "",    //Cmd to be run at the end of dev-task

+	  "exitOnJSHintError"       : true,  //if false any error in JSHint will not exit the task "cleanUp"                 : true,  //In debug: set to false "bowerCheckExistence"     : true,  //true=all bower components must be pressent. false=allows missing files (only in debug)
+	}

 ### package.json